Day Seven: El Silencio Como Lugar

 It is very quiet.

 Picard writes that silence contains everything within itself.
 It is always wholly present and completely fills the space in which it appears.
 I feel this now, sitting in the fading light.
-Silence is not waiting for me to do something.
-It is not anticipating my next word or my next action.
+Silence asks nothing of me.
+It holds no anticipation of my next word or my next action.
 It simply holds, vast and patient and present.

 One week ago, I arrived here full of noise: the noise of years of overwork, of worry, of the constant chatter of a mind that had forgotten how to be still.
 The noise is quieter now.
-It has not disappeared entirely, and perhaps it never will.
+It remains, and perhaps it always will.
 But silence has made room for itself within me, as it does this evening, surrounding and holding the small sounds of life without being diminished by them.

 Silence is a place.
 I am learning to live here.